 - The placement must be a judicial, governmental, public interest or non-profit agency.
 Currently, Loyola College of Law does not place students in a for-profit setting;

 - An experienced attorney must be willing to oversee and mentor.
-Professor Brown will reach out and meet this attorney to ensure all academic requirements are agreeable;
+Professor Linares will reach out and meet this attorney to ensure all academic requirements are agreeable;

 - Last, the placement agency must agree and sign a memorandum of understanding before an extern is officially placed in the field office.

-This takes time, so please come see Prof. Brown early!
+This takes time, so please come see Prof. Linares early!